amangup/coding-bootcamp/lecture10/webapp.md

 ```

 - The HTML `img` tag is used to display images.
-- The `src` tag contains the URL at which image can be found
+- The `src` field in the `img` tag contains the URL at which image can be found.
 - We use the `url_for()` function to create that URL.
   - Flask has a convention where the directory named `static` can be used to serve static files.
 It will not work if you rename the directory to something else.
   - If you call the function `url_for` as shown above, it creates the appropriate url for the image.